This article provides answers for InVision V6

-Once you've created your prototype, you'll be prompted to add screens, which you can do via Craft Sync or manually.
+Once you've created your prototype, you'll be prompted to add screens, which you can do by syncing via Craft Sync or manually.

 To sync screens and design files directly from Sketch or Photoshop, check out this article on using Craft Sync.